UKCloud/documentation/articles/portal/ptl-ref-release-notes.md

 Details:

-- Present a more useful error message when attempting to modify My Calls, OpenShift, or OpenStack permissions on a contact that has not yet been fully set up
+- Present a more useful error message when attempting to modify My Calls, OpenShift or OpenStack permissions on a contact that has not yet been fully set up

 ## Release 2.15.0